jcs/rubywarden/README.md

-*(Note: This is still a work in progress.
-This project is not associated with the [Bitwarden](https://bitwarden.com/) project nor 8bit Solutions LLC.)*
+*(This project is not associated with the [Bitwarden](https://bitwarden.com/) project nor 8bit Solutions LLC.)*